 Acceptance of Cell-Based Potency Assay for Botulinum Neurotoxin Products

 In addition to its well-known cosmetic applications, botulinum neurotoxin is used to treat a variety of illnesses.
-In 2011, the U.S. Food and Drug Administration accepted a method developed by Allergan, Inc., that replaces animal use for testing the stability and potency of botulinum neurotoxin type A products.
+In 2011, FDA accepted a method developed by Allergan, Inc., that replaces animal use for testing the stability and potency of botulinum neurotoxin type A products.
 A presentation on this method was given at the November 2006 NICEATM-sponsored workshop on alternatives for botulinum toxin testing.

 USDA Guidelines on Master Reference Qualification and Requalification for Vaccine Potency Assays